 Development science can and does always address these hidden conditions.
 Often the only evidence of their existence is a significant shift on a hair mineral retest after a person has been on a development program for several months or longer.
 Using the retest, it is possible to adjust the development program to assist the body to heal these sub-clinical and latent conditions.

 7. Reassurance, guidance and feedback for practitioners.
-Retests provide a lot of reassurance for practitioners and clients.
+Retests provide a lot of reassurance for both Helpers and clients.
 If no change occurs at all on a retest, for example, perhaps the person is not following the diet, supplements and lifestyle correctly.
 Perhaps there is so much psychological or other stress that it is negating the benefits of the program and must be addressed.